braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 Example:
 ![Use Case Diagram](./UCD.png)

 **FROM RUBRIC: Includes a complete and accurate system-level use case diagram that is well integrated with the text.
-MAKE SURE THIS IS SYSTEM LEVEL AND NOT SPRECIFIC**
+MAKE SURE THIS IS SYSTEM LEVEL AND NOT SPRECIFIC /1.0**

 ### 2.4 Use Cases